dimagi/commcare-hq/DEV_SETUP.md

 cp localsettings.example.py localsettings.py
 ```

-Enter `localsettings.py` and do the following:
+Open `localsettings.py` and do the following:

 - Find the `LOG_FILE` and `DJANGO_LOG_FILE` entries.
 Ensure that the directories
   for both exist and are writeable.
 If they do not exist, create them.
-- You may also want to add the line `from dev_settings import *` at the top of
-  the file, which includes some useful default settings.

 Create the shared directory.
 If you have not modified `SHARED_DRIVE_ROOT`, then
 run: